-As a result of our impairment analysis at February 28, 2018, two of our indefinite-lived intangible assets, Beano and Comet, did not exceed the carrying values and as such, impairment charges of \$28.6 million and \$70.7 million, respectively, were recorded in 2018 relating to these two tradenames.
+As a result of our impairment analysis at February 28, 2018, the fair value of two of our indefinite-lived intangible assets, Beano and Comet®, did not exceed the carrying values and as such, impairment charges of \$28.6 million and \$70.7 million, respectively, were recorded in 2018 relating to these two tradenames.
 In addition, we recorded an impairment charge on our Massengill finite-lived intangible tradename of \$0.6 million bringing its carrying value to zero.
 The impairment charges were the result of our reassessment of the long-term sales projections for these brands during our annual planning cycle.
-Beano and Massengill are part of our North American OTC Healthcare segment and Comet is part of our Household Cleaning segment.
+Beano and Massengill are part of our North American OTC Healthcare segment and Comet® was part of our Household Cleaning segment prior to its sale on July 2, 2018